 Cyclical breast pain is linked to changing hormone levels during the menstrual cycle, but the exact causes are unknown.
 Approximately two out of three women will experience cyclical breast pain at some time in their lives.

-These hormonal changes make the breast tissue more sensitive, which in turn can cause pain.
+These hormonal changes make the breast tissue more sensitive, which can cause pain.

-You may experience heaviness, tenderness, a burning, prickling or stabbing pain, or a feeling of tightness in the area.
-The pain can affect either one or both breasts, and can spread to the armpit, down the arm and to the shoulder blade.
-Cyclical breast pain will settle down by itself in about 20–30% of women, although it can come back.
+You may experience heaviness, tenderness, a burning, prickling or stabbing pain, or a feeling of tightness.
+The pain can affect either one or both breasts and can spread to the armpit, down the arm and to the shoulder blade.
+Cyclical breast pain can come back but in about 20–30% of women it will settle down.

-Your GP may refer you to a breast clinic, where you’ll be seen by specialist doctors or nurses.
+Your GP may refer you to a breast clinic where you’ll be seen by specialist doctors or nurses.

 If you have cyclical breast pain, your GP may reassure you that what you’re experiencing is a perfectly normal part of your monthly cycle.

 Your GP may suggest simple things you can try which might help the pain, but there’s limited evidence to show these work.
 These include:

 - eating a low-fat diet and increasing the amount of fibre you eat

 - increasing the amount of fresh fruit and vegetables you eat